gitbitex/gitbitex-spot/README.md

 ## Problems?
 Please let me know if you have any problems.
-You can submit an issue or send me an email (greensheng2001@gmail.com)
+You can submit an issue or send me an email (greensheng2001@gmail.com) or Telegram (https://t.me/greensheng)